-Here’s what the Stage 1 commuter rail (light rail transit, LRT) network will look like when it launches on September 14, 2019.
-This post focuses on the rail maps; there will also be lots of bus route changes.
+Here’s what the Stage 1 commuter rail (light rail transit, LRT) network looked like when it launched on September 14, 2019.
+This post focuses on the rail maps; there were also lots of bus route changes.

 Line 1, the Confederation Line, the red line, runs from Tunney’s Pasture Station in the west to Blair Station in the east.
 It is an all-electric, dual-track line (i.e. separate tracks for each direction).